College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 Unfortunately, you can’t stream FOX Sports or any other TV channels from a Roku.
 The devices let you access a streaming service with live TV channels.

-You will need to sign up for a live TV service to watch any games.
+You will need to sign up for sports streaming services to watch NCAA football games.

 It’s not difficult to stream college football games without cable.
 There’s no need to stay in an expensive contract to watch your favorite teams.